It was organized

 collect, buy, and sell these objects as "antiques", but these

-items are nothing but extremely old objects if details about them are unknown.
+items are transformed to simply old objects if details about them are unknown.

 Make a difference in